greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 ## <a id="topic_ryr_2ft_bp"></a>Best Practices

 -   Drop any indexes on an existing table before loading data and recreate the indexes after loading.
 Newly creating an index is faster than updating an index incrementally as each row is loaded.
--   Disable automatic statistics collection during loading by setting the `gp_autostats_mode` configuration parameter to `NONE`.
+-   Deactivate automatic statistics collection during loading by setting the `gp_autostats_mode` configuration parameter to `NONE`.
 -   External tables are not intended for frequent or ad hoc access.
 -   When using `gpfdist`, maximize network bandwidth by running one `gpfdist` instance for each NIC on the ETL server.
 Divide the source data evenly between the `gpfdist` instances.
 -   When using `gpload`, run as many simultaneous `gpload` instances as resources allow.
 Take advantage of the CPU, memory, and networking resources available to increase the amount of data that can be transferred from ETL servers to the Greenplum Database.